Uchswas/todo-task-manager-with-automated-CI-CD/final_report.md

 1. VCL only lets the person who provisioned the VM connect, and they must stay on the same Wi‑Fi/mobile network, or the firewall blocks SSH, so using VCL wasn’t an option.
 2. We didn't have sudo access on the VCL servers.
 This meant we couldn't use Ansible to install the system packages we needed.
 3. Only one person had access to the GitHub settings, for example, adding runners, adding GitHub secrets, and variables in the appropriate environment.
 This caused delays when we needed to change the settings, and that person wasn't available.
-4. A few of the Playwright tests were flaky which took some time to debug.
+4. A few of the Playwright tests were flaky, which took some time to debug.
 5. At first, our workflows didn’t run in a strict order, which caused some issues.
-For example, the deployment workflow could run before the test workflows, so a buggy version might get deployed and only then the tests would fail.
+For example, the deployment workflow could run before the test workflows, so a buggy version might get deployed, and then we notice some tests fail.
+It also created some unnecessary test calls.
+For example, when we noticed the unit tests failed, we should not proceed to intergration test as it is totally unnecessary.

 #### Retrospective: What We Would Do Differently

 1. Use Google Cloud from the start.
 We wasted time trying to make VCL work.
 2. Set deadlines for every task.
 This would help us catch delays earlier.
 3. Break large tasks into smaller pieces.
 This would make it easier to see our progress.
 4. Add extra time to our estimates.
-Debugging usually took longer than we thought it would.
+Debugging took longer than we thought it would.

 #### Who Did What

 Ahmed mainly focused on linting, testing, and the security workflow.
 He wrote unit and integration tests for the backend using pytest and for the frontend using Jest.
 He set up Playwright and wrote end-to-end tests for features like logging in, managing tasks, and the dashboard.
 He also fixed the code style issues in the backend and helped integrate the security scanning tools into the pipeline.

 Uchswas focused on writing configuration codes.
 It includes packaging the systems (frontend, backend, database) using Docker, and deploying the containers using Ansible, as well as provisioning servers on VCL and Google Cloud.
 After that, he focused on implementing the CI/CD pipeline.
-That includes writing workflows to trigger tests and deployment, as well as ordering workflow execution using a branch-specific pipeline.
+That includes writing workflows to trigger tests and deployment, as well as ordering workflow execution using a `branch-specific workflow pipeline`.

 #### Security Extra Credit